 For children 3 years old or older, contact your local public school system.
 Even if your child is not old enough for kindergarten or enrolled in a public school, call your local elementary school or board of education and ask to speak with someone who can help you have your child evaluated.

-To help your child reach his or her full potential, it is very important to get help for FASDs as early as possible!
+To help your child reach his or her full potential, it is very important to get help for FASD as early as possible!

 For More Information

-To learn more about FASDs, visit Centers for Disease Control and Prevention or call 800–CDC–INFO
+To learn more about FASD, visit the Centers for Disease Control and Prevention or call 800–CDC–INFO

 Center for Parent Information and Resources call (973) 642-8100